 In December 2008, the Company paid US\$200,000 and TSX Venture Exchange approval was granted for the Company to issue 28,000,000 of its common shares with a fair value of \$700,000 to Argentine Frontier Resources Inc. (AFRI) a private BC incorporated company.
 AFRI and the Company had certain directors in common.
 AFRI held a 50% interest in SESA Holdings LLC (SESA), a limited liability company formed under the laws of the State of Nevada, USA.
-SESA is the legal and/or beneficial holder of 100% of the issued and outstanding equity interest in SALTA, a company duly formed under the laws of the Republic of Argentina, which holds from 33.33% to 100% in certain mineral rights and properties.
+SESA is the legal and/or beneficial holder of 100% of the issued and outstanding equity interest in SALTA, a company duly formed under the laws of the Republic of Argentina, which holds from 33.33% to 100% in certain mineral rights mostly located in Salta province, north western Argentina.

 In March 2009, the Company entered into a Joint Venture Agreement with Gold Fields Toodoggone Exploration Corporation (GFTE) a subsidiary of Gold Fields Ltd on its Toodoggone Project in British Columbia.
 The agreement enables GFTE to earn a 51% interest in the Company's Toodoggone property by spending C\$5 million over three years.
 GFTE has a second option to increase its interest to 75% by spending an additional C\$15 million over the next 3 years.
-The exploration program started in April 2009 and ended in October 2009.
+The first year exploration program started in April 2009 and ended in October 2009.
 In 2009, GFTE spent approximately C\$3 million on exploring the Company's Toodoggone Project.
-Due to a GFI force majeure applied to the Agreement in 2010, the first option period was extended by one-year.
+Due to a GFTE force majeure applied to the Agreement in 2010, the first option period was extended by one-year.

-In 2009, the total cash advances of \$416,673 by Cascadero to AFRI 3,400,626 shares of Cascadero Copper Corp were issued Cascadero to settle all outstanding advances incurred up to the year ended November 30th, 2008.
+In 2009, the total cash advances of \$416,673 by Cascadero to AFRI to the year ended November 30th, 2008 were settled by issuing 3,400,626 shares of Cascadero Copper Corp.

-The Company uses the equity method of accounting for its investment in SESA.
+The Company uses the equity method of accounting for its investment in Salta.
 The Company's long-term investments are as follows:

-May 31, 2012 Nov 30 th , 2011 Acquisition cost of Sesa Holdings LLC \$ Equity income (loss) in Sesa Holdings LLC 947,540 (947,539) \$ 947,540 (947,539) Carrying value of Sesa Holdings LLC \$ 1 \$ 1
+Nov 30th, 2012 Nov 30 th , 2011 Acquisition cost of Sesa Holdings LLC \$ Equity income (loss) in Sesa Holdings LLC 947,540 (947,539) \$ Carrying value of Sesa Holdings LLC \$ 1 \$ 1